-Extended-Day Service.
+12.9.2 Extended-Day Service.
 A unit member who is employed, transferred, or retained in a protected key position to provide extended-day service may be involuntarily transferred if he/she refuses to provide such service within five (5) years of such employment, transfer or retention.
 This Section does not apply to high school physical education teachers who may be administratively transferred under Section 12.7.1. unless there is a qualified and available teacher on site to fulfill the coaching responsibilities.

-12..3.
+12.9.3.
 Reduction of Staff.
 Involuntary transfers to reduce staff may be made at the end of the school year based upon enrollment estimates and during the year based upon actual enrollments.
-The supervisor shall determine the level (K-3, 4-6), the subject area, or program to be reduced.
+The supervisor shall determine the level (TK-6), the subject area, or program to be reduced.
 Elementary site administrators shall poll their staffs as to qualifications for an interest in changing levels.

-12..3.1.
+12.9.3.1.
 Volunteers may be transferred to achieve the desired reduction.
-If no unit member volunteers for transfer, the unit member who has the least seniority at the level, in the subject area, or with the affected program shall be transferred.
+If no unit member volunteers within forty-eight (48) hours for transfer, the unit member who has the least seniority at the level, in the subject area, or with the affected program shall be transferred.
 However, a unit member who has taught in the District for at least two (2) school years in a different subject or at a different level within the last nine (9) years or at least one (1) school year within the last five (5) years and is deemed qualified by the Human Resource Services Division may exercise seniority rights within that other subject, level, or program.

-12..3.2.
+12.9.3.2.
 When October enrollment justifies, a unit member may be returned to his/her site with the agreement of the division head.
 A unit member involuntarily transferred after October 15 will not be transferred again during the same year for the same purpose.